 The Roles and Responsibilities of NALFO Officers

 The core of the NALFO Executive Committee consists of the immediate past-president, president, president-elect, secretary and treasurer.
+You can view current and past NALFO officers here.
 At the NALFO Annual Business Meeting typically held in conjunction with the NCSL Legislative Summit in August, a new slate of officers is presented to NALFO membership and approved.
 The president-elect automatically assumes the role of president, but other officers must be approved as they move into a new position.
 Roles and responsibilities for each of the positions are below:

 - The president shall preside at all meetings of the association and of the executive committee and shall have general control over the affairs of the association subject to the approval of the executive committee.